pingcap/docs/tidb-cloud/scale-tidb-cluster.md

     - TiDB: increase or decrease the node quantity.
     - TiKV: increase the node quantity and storage size.
-    - TiFlash<sup>beta</sup>: increase the node quantity and storage size.
+    - TiFlash: increase the node quantity and storage size.

 5. Click **Confirm**.